WowLabz/tasking_backend/README.md

 Dot Marketplace is being built as a Substrate pallet.
-It would include boilerplate code that para-chain teams can customize as per their requirements.
+It would include boilerplate code that teams can customize as per their requirements.
 We believe this project has the potential to transform community participation, engagement, and governance in decentralized projects.

 ### **Repository Hierarchy**